Testing Programs and Services

 COOL (Credentialing Opportunities On-Line ) explains how Marines can meet civilian certification and license requirements related to their Military Occupational Specialties (MOSs), and provides links to numerous resources to help you get started.

 The Marine Corps Afloat Education Program provides undergraduate level courses to Marines aboard ship.
 These programs are provided by Park University utilizing Marine instructors.

-Tools for Advanced Manufacturing
+Tools for Advanced Manufacturing for Veterans

-- Lean Six Sigma Yellow Belt Certificate
+- Lean Six Sigma Yellow Belt Certification

 - OSHA 30-Hour Industrial Safety Certification

 - Forklift Operator Certification

 - Welding Certification Awareness

 - Resume Enhancement, Interviewing Skills and Job Search

 The program is FREE for Veterans and Service members.
 For additional information and class dates and times, contact Kim Zaccardelli at (252)444-6013 firstname.lastname@example.org.